N03l-MG/minishell/README.md

 	- `echo` - Prints a string or series of strings after it until a pipe or redirection.
 Can handle double and/or single quotes and environment variable expansion with `$`.
 	- `env` - Prints the environment variables in the current runtime, excluding those with an empty value.
 	- `export` - Takes one or multiple arguments to add variables to the current environment.
 Any invalid syntax will be ignored and when ran with no arguments it will print an alphabetically sorted list of all existing environment variables including those with an empty value.
-	- `unset` - Takes one or multiple arguments to removed variables from the current environment.
+	- `unset` - Takes one or multiple arguments to remove variables from the current environment.
 Much like export, invalid syntax or variables are ignored.
 Running with no arguments will do nothing.
 	- `exit` - Exits the shell.
 Can take numeric or string arguments.
 If ran with no arguments, it will exit the shell with the last status received from an execution.
 If ran with any number, it will exit with said number cast as an unsigned byte (0-255).
 If ran with any string, it will default exit with 255.
 - **Variable Expansion:**
 	Using `$` before a string will automatically replace it with its corresponding value if it is an existing environment variable.
 This works with double quotes as well, merging multiple strings as a single token and performing expansion, and works with single quotes doing the same but ignoring the expansion.
 The last exit status can also be accessed with `$?`.